Ron-Robert Zieler: VfB Stuttgart

-On 11 July 2017, Zieler signed a three-year-contract with newly promoted Bundesliga side VfB Stuttgart.
+On 11 July 2017, Zieler signed a three-year contract with newly promoted Bundesliga side VfB Stuttgart.
 In his first season at the club, the team performed well, ending the season in 7th place, while Zieler started every match.
 During his second season, Stuttgart experienced a severe slump, which resulted in a 16th-place finish and the club's eventual relegation, after losing to Union Berlin in the 2018–19 play-offs.
 Although Zieler again started in every match, the goalkeeper had a difficult season.
 In a match against Werder Bremen on 29 September 2018, he was involved in a memorable incident: after a throw-in from his teammate Borna Sosa, he caused an own goal by briefly touching the ball as it rolled towards goal.
 The own goal generated significant media attention since the goal would not have counted had it not been touched by Zieler before crossing the goal line.
 Stuttgart went on to win the game.

 Return to Hannover 96

 After being relegated from the Bundesliga, Stuttgart elected to re-organise its goalkeeping position and to move on from Zieler.
 Thus, it was announced in June 2019 that he would return to his long-time club Hannover 96, who had also been relegated that season.
 The club played an underwhelming 2019–20 season in the 2.
 Bundesliga and failed to return to the Bundesliga after a sixth-place finish.
-Zieler played as the team's starting goalkeeper for most of the year but fell out of favour with manager Kenan Kocak.
+Zieler played as the team's starting goalkeeper for most of the year but fell out of favour with manager Kenan Koçak.
 Therefore, at the beginning of the 2020–21 season, the club announced that he was no longer in its first-team plans.
 In early August 2020, club chairman Martin Kind stirred controversy by publicly belittling Zieler and encouraging the player to seek a new employer.

 1. FC Köln

 After Hannover 96 made it clear that Zieler would no longer be part of their playing squad, it emerged that his former youth club 1.
 FC Köln were interested in his services.
 On 13 August, the club announced they had signed Zieler on a one-year loan deal.

+Zieler returned to 1.
+FC Köln permanently ahead of the 2025–26 season on a two-year contract.